bartfeenstra/betty/documentation/index.rst

     .. grid-item-card:: :octicon:`eye-closed` Privacy by default

-        :py:class:`Privatize <betty.extension.privatizer.Privatizer>` information that should not be public.
+        :py:class:`Privatize <betty.plugins.extension.privatizer.Privatizer>` information that should not be public.

     .. grid-item-card:: :octicon:`globe` Multilingual